ksalzke/defer-tag-omnifocus-plugin/README.md

 This action shows a form prompting the user to select a tag and enter a defer date.

-Then, for each task with the selected tag, it checks the defer date and:
+Then, for each task with the selected tag or any subtags of the selected tag, it checks the defer date and:
 1. If the existing defer date is after the entered defer date, no change is made.
 2. Otherwise, the task's defer date is set to the entered date.